akshaymalik1995/nextjs-notes/5-nextjs-project-structure.md

 ```

+**`_app.js` and `_document.js`**

+The `_app.js` and `_document.js` files are special files in Next.js that allow you to customize the behavior of your application.

+The `_app.js` file is rendered on both the server and the client, while the `_document.js` file is only rendered on the server.

+The `_app.js` file is a good place to add global state, global styles, and other things that you want to be available to all of your pages.

+The `_document.js` file is a good place to add custom HTML attributes, head elements, and other things that you want to be added to the document head.

 **app.js**

 The `app.js` file is the main entry point for your Next.js application.
 It is where you can configure your application and import your components.